Semester-2/StudentNetworkingApp/README.md

 Language : Kotlin
 Integration : Google Firebase

+## Steps to set up this git repository project:
+##### 1. This application is set up using firebase, by creating and registering the application on the platform.
+##### 2. Android Studio IDE, to set up the project and build the gradle files with the dependencies.
+##### 3. Emulators or devices setup with SDK version kitkat and above to run the appplication on it
+##### 4. Login credentials of existing users: emma@sjsu.edu/123456   noah@sjsu.edu/123456

 ###  App Design
 Application is designed by using Kotlin language and uses Material Design as the app theme.
 Minimum sdk version supported for the app is 23.
 Application is designed in such a way that it looks and behaves consistently on different resolution devices.
 All the layouts have been developed using constraint layouts that adjust the UI based on the device resolutions.
 App is designed using jetpack libraries like Data Binding, Live Data, View Model, navigation, etc. that helps in achieving compatibility, performance and security.